axibase/axibase-charts/syntax/functions.md

 ]
 ```

 [ChartLab Example](https://apps.axibase.com/chartlab/df616dfa/26/)

-To populate the dropdown with the names of metrics, collected for the entity, and texts which are changed values of the `description` tag we can use the funciton as follows:
+To populate the dropdown with the names of metrics, collected for the entity, and texts which are changed values of the `description` tag we can use the function as follows:

 ```
   [dropdown]